 In Google’s Webmaster Central Blog, the search giant confirmed their systems treat new gTLDs the same as the traditional .coms and .orgs.
 According to Google, keywords in gTLDs won’t be given an advantage or disadvantage.
 From a user experience standpoint though, the new gTLDs could act as a natural category structure that lets you know what a site is about before clicking on it.

 While Google won’t specifically give preference to one domain extension over another, there could be value gained from Query Deserves Freshness (QDF).
 QDF pushes the latest news items to the top of search rankings, so a website on a new gTDL could rank well if promoted properly within its first few months online.
 Additionally, starting out on a new gTLD means no history behind the domain, which could be a good thing.

 According to Google, preference isn’t given to one gTLD over another.
 While currently .com may be the Internet in its most common and accepted form, that doesn’t mean there isn’t room for other gTLDs to gain momentum on the web and break up the .com dominance.
 With Alphabet picking up .xyz, it’s fair to assume it will gain domain dominance and in the new generation of the Internet, could become a .com rival.
 Keyword-based domain extensions could be beneficial for natural categorization.

 Will Google’s Alphabet end .com domain dominance?
 It’s too soon to tell.
-It may just as much be about branding and the opening of a door to new creative urls like abc.xyz.
+It may just as much be about branding and the opening of a door to new creative urls like abc.xyz which can be found with Google Domains.
 But odds are, the end of .com domain dominance is near.
 Has Savy purchased savy.xyz?
 You betcha.